Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Lutwyche has 17 active public transport stops, all of which are bus stops.
-They are served by 11 different routes that together facilitate 2,339 weekly passenger trips.
-The average distance from a resident's location to the nearest stop is 154 meters.
+The analysis shows 17 active public transport stops in Lutwyche, all of which are bus stops.
+These stops are served by 11 different routes that together facilitate 2,362 weekly passenger trips.
+The accessibility of these services is rated as excellent, with residents on average located just 154 meters from the nearest stop.

-On average, there are 334 trips per day across all routes, which amounts to approximately 137 weekly trips per individual stop.
+On a daily basis, there are an average of 337 trips across all routes, which works out to approximately 138 weekly trips per individual stop.

 Frequently Asked Questions - Transport